Moldovans vote in a tense election plagued by Russian interference claims

 “I call on every Moldovan at home and across Europe: We cannot change what Russia does, but we can change what we do as a people,” he said.
 “Turn worry into mobilization and thoughtful action. … Help stop their schemes.”

-The alleged Russian strategies include a large-scale vote-buying operation, cyberattacks on critical government infrastructure, a plan to incite mass riots around the election, and a sprawling disinformation campaign online to diminish support for the pro-European ruling party and sway voters toward Moscow-friendly ones.
+The alleged Russian strategies include a large-scale vote-buying operation, cyberattacks, a plan to incite mass riots around the election, and a sprawling disinformation campaign online to diminish support for the pro-European ruling party and sway voters toward Moscow-friendly ones.

+Just before the vote, police carried out hundreds of raids, detaining scores.

 Russia has repeatedly denied meddling in Moldova and dismissed the allegations last week as “anti-Russian” and “unsubstantiated.”

-Authorities have warned that Moldova's election day could be targeted by false bomb threats, cyberattacks, temporary power outages, and street violence by trained individuals.
-In a crackdown before the vote, law enforcement officers have carried out hundreds of raids, in which scores have been detained.
+Moldova's Ministry of Foreign Affairs said that bomb threats had targeted polling stations set up in several cities abroad.
+Within two hours, they were operating normally again, authorities said.

+Sandu said in a Facebook address that the authorities had multiple reports of voters being illegally transported to polling stations abroad, “obviously in exchange for money,” and cases of blank ballots being removed from polling stations so they could later “be reintroduced already stamped.”

-Moldova's Information Technology and Cyber Security Service said cyberattacks on Saturday and Sunday had targeted electoral infrastructure and government cloud services.
-“All attacks were detected and neutralized in real time, without affecting the electoral process,” it stated.
+Moldova’s Information Technology and Cyber Security Service said that cyberattacks had targeted electoral infrastructure and government cloud services, but were swiftly dealt with.

+Promo-Lex, a nongovernmental organization monitoring the vote, said in a report a few hours before polls closed that it had confirmed more than 300 incidents, ranging from unauthorized persons at polling stations to scores of people photographing or filming their ballots.

 Moldova's large diaspora is expected to play a decisive role in Sunday's outcome.
 In last year's presidential runoff — which was also viewed as a choice between East and West — a record number of 327,000 voters cast ballots abroad, more than 82% of whom favored Sandu, and ultimately secured her reelection.